muriloamendola/n8n-provision-eks-terraform/README.md

 Looking to this image its clear that we have to create a VPC, and build our EKS cluster over private subnets.
 So we will need to use NAT Gateways and Internet Gateway to handle inbound and outbound traffic to our nodes.
 The tool n8n will be configured using postgres as database, so we will have to create a postgres intance using RDS.

-Inside the folder `terraform-manifests` are all the .tf files to build our VPC, EKS, RDS and also deployment and service for n8n.

 > As I've said before, this project is not production ready and for this reason, we are not handle database credentials in a right way (usgin KMS for example)

 ## Tips